How will increased power demand from building electrification impact the grid in NYC’s Environmental Justice Areas?

 - Dense residential neighborhoods have unique opportunities for early electrification but are also vulnerable to grid constraints.

-- Policy and grid planning is needed to ensure support reaches vulnerable communities.
+- Policy and grid planning are needed to ensure support reaches vulnerable communities.

 Over time, switching the sizable heating and hot water loads of residential buildings to clean, electric systems will add substantial demand to the local electric grid infrastructure in EJ Areas.
 Currently, these loads are served primarily by gas infrastructure, so these areas tend to have lower power capacities compared to Manhattan neighborhoods where the grid has been built out to meet the electricity demand of large commercial buildings.